hackerb9/tribology/README.md

 Currently there is a lack of
 information about the correct replacement for the felt pressure pad seen in single-sided disk drives used in early microcomputers.
-The pad which pushes the rotating diskette against the read/write head and (intuitively) using the wrong material can lead to the disk wearing out prematurely.
+The pad pushes the rotating diskette against the read/write head and there is a possibility that using the wrong material can lead to a disk wearing out prematurely, especially if they are used as "flippy" disks.[^1]

+[^1]: "Flippy disks" are disks that have a write-protect hole punched in them by the end user so that they can be flipped over and both sides used in a single-sided drive.
+Some pundits claim that flippy disks will wear out the head because the disk will rotate backwards, spewing out the accumulated particles trapped in the filter material.

 At the time the drives were made (late 1970s to early 1980s), professional research into the  wear properties was limited